 Conclusions and Next Steps

 You now know what are some of the best tactics that will allow you to sell your online course right now, this is what is working best at the moment, when combined with an email list.

-As you can see, you will have to build and nurture an audience somewhere, be it in a social media platform, in your own website or in a combination of both.
+As you can see, you will have to build and nurture an audience somewhere, be it on a social media platform, on your own website, or in a combination of both.

 Please be aware that success doesn’t just happen.
 Again, nothing I’ve shared here is a quick-rich scheme.
 You have to commit.
 You have to work hard.
 Yet with the right approach, there are serious opportunities for a course creator like you.